danyaberezun/argument-label-enforced-named-thesis/EnforcedNamedForm/main.md

 groupBy(keySelector = {...}, valueSelector = {...})
 ```

-It would be confusing to pass one of the functional parameters here as a regular parameter, and the other as a trailing lambda.
-Therefore it can be useful to prohibit these parameter from being used in the positional form.
-Perhaps one can mark their function, class or module with a special, `no-trailing-lambda` keyword, annotation or even compilation flag.
+It would be confusing to pass one of the functional parameters here as a regular parameter and the other as a trailing lambda.
+Therefore, it can be helpful to prohibit this parameter from being used in the positional form.
+Perhaps one can mark their function, class or module with a special `no-trailing-lambda` keyword, annotation or compilation flag.

 ### Possible drawbacks

 #### Additional clutter on the call sites

-Currently most IDEs already highlight argument names when passing them in positional form.
+Currently, most IDEs highlight argument names when passing them in positional form.
 If so, then why would one need to write additional code?

 There are several counterarguments to this position:
 1. Not everyone has such kind of IDE.
-One most natural example of such situation is code review in GitHub.
+One most natural example of such a situation is code review in GitHub.
-2. It only works agains the "self-documentation" point.
-If the prohibition of positional form is being done for a different reason (as with lambdas), the point still holds.
+2. It only works against the "self-documentation" point.
+The enforcement is still needed if it is done for a different reason (as with lambdas).

 ## Ways to implement